 The Origami API uses API keys for authentication.
-Each key is scoped to your
+Each key is scoped to your organization and has access to all tables and workspaces within it.Documentation Index

 Creating an API key